First Time User? Enroll now.

 Multiple studies have addressed the role of radiation therapy consolidation after induction chemotherapy for advanced-stage HL.

-Other trials have investigated the role of PET scans for patients with advanced classic HL.
+Other trials have investigated the role of PET scans or new combinations for patients with advanced classic HL.

 Standard Treatment Options for Recurrent Adult Classic HL